run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 --project | -p (string)

 >  Specify the Project to which the command applies.
 Run:AI Projects are used by the scheduler to calculate resource eligibility.
 By default, commands apply to the default Project.
-To change the default Project use ``runai project set <project-name>``.
+To change the default Project use ``runai config project <project-name>``.

 --help | -h